Programmersio-IBMi/FTPtoIBMi/README.md

 ### Instruction to use

-* git clone https://github.com/Programmersio-IBMi/FTPtoIBMi.git or download zip and expand
+* git clone https://github.com/Programmersio-IBMi/FTPtoIBMi.git or download zip and expand all.
 * Copy upload.bat/download.bat to the directory where you have your files or want to keep.
-* Open powershell or cmd prompt in windows with
+* Open powershell or cmd prompt in windows with run as administrator.
 * For upload.bat
    - In shell window navigate to your files path.
    - cd path/to/file